aweissoertel/gantt-project/README.md

 ## Known Issues
 #### Console Error `findDOMNode is deprecated in StrictMode`
-Material UI uses StrictMode and the deprecated findDOMNode Method in the transition used for the info popover for the contents.
+Material UI uses StrictMode and the deprecated `findDOMNode` method in the transition used for the info popover for the contents.
 The contributors are working on a solution that is scheduled to be released in Version 5.0.0 of the API, but until then there is only an unstable fix available.
 Read more about it [here](https://github.com/mui-org/material-ui/issues/13394).
-The Warning (which is a console error) fires once.
+The warning (which is a console error) fires once.

 ---

 ## Third Party
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-- Material UI Design by [Material UI](https://github.com/mui-org/material-ui)
+- Material UI design by [Material UI](https://github.com/mui-org/material-ui)
-- Draggable Items powered by [React Draggable](https://github.com/STRML/react-draggable)
+- Draggable items powered by [React Draggable](https://github.com/STRML/react-draggable)